The In-memory Database System (IMDS) as a Powerful, Persistent Memory Caching Solution

 Business and social transactions are rapidly moving to the Internet.
 Data sets supporting Web-based financial, commercial, e-commerce, and social networks are growing fast, but as they scale, quality of experience can vary widely between visits as popular sites buckle under the load of heavy traffic.
 Too often, the information needed to satisfy a user, or to close a sale, is trapped in a back-end DBMS.

 Disk-based storage severely cramps data availability.
 Traditional object caching solutions provide speed by keeping some records in memory.
 But they lack means for recovery or ensuring data consistency in the event of system failure.
-NoSQL solutions are scalable and address specific problem domains, but they, too lack features such as ACID transactions, formal data accesss and definition languages, and more.
+NoSQL solutions are scalable and address specific problem domains, but they, too, lack features such as ACID transactions, formal data access and definition languages, and more.

 The Solution: eXtremeDB-64

-- A Cluster edition that multiplies net available processing power, ensures availability/uptime and enables cost-effective system expansion
+- A Cluster module that multiplies net available processing power, ensures availability/uptime and enables cost-effective system expansion

-- A High Availability edition for master/slave replication with automatic failover
+- A High Availability module for master/slave replication with automatic failover

 - 64-bit support for very large databases, proven at 1+ terabytes, 15 billion rows and beyond